gitbls/pistrong/README.md

 ## InstallPiStrong

-InstallPiStrong downloads the source and builds and installs the latest release of strongSwan (currently 5.6.3).
-It also creates the strongSwan configuration and required config files for pistrong.
+`InstallPiStrong` downloads the source and builds and installs the latest release of strongSwan (currently 5.6.3).
+It also creates the strongSwan configuration and required config files for `pistrong`.
 The installation has been fully tested on Raspbian.
 Support for openSuSE, Ubuntu, Debian, and Centos is implemented but not fully end-to-end tested.

-InstallPiStrong builds strongSwan from source rather than using the distro's strongSwan version since most distros are carrying older versions of strongSwan.
-Additionally, not all distros appear to have strongSwan built with `--enable-systemd`. pistrong only works with the new systemd model.
+`InstallPiStrong` builds strongSwan from source rather than using the distro's strongSwan version since most distros are carrying older versions of strongSwan.
+Additionally, not all distros appear to have strongSwan built with `--enable-systemd`. `pistrong` only works with the new systemd model.
 The download/install/build process takes 15-20 minutes on a Raspberry Pi 3B.

 ## pistrong
-pistrong is used to create the CA and manage users. pistrong provides commands to create (or delete) the CA, add, revoke, delete, or list users, and simple strongSwan service management (start, stop, restart, enable, disable, status).
+`pistrong` is used to create the CA and manage users. `pistrong` provides commands to create (or delete) the CA, add, revoke, delete, or list users, and simple strongSwan service management (start, stop, restart, enable, disable, status).

-The CA is maintained in `/etc/swanctl`.
-As mentioned previously, pistrong requires strongSwan to be built with `--enable-systemd`.

-If you have a webserver and email, pistrong can send email to the user with a link to the certificates, and a separate email with the password for the certificate.
+If you have a webserver and email, `pistrong` can send email to the user with a link to the certificates, and a separate email with the password for the certificate.

-If you're using pistrong without a full InstallPiStrong install, use `InstallPiStrong postconf` which will create `/etc/swanctl/swanctl.conf` and `~/.pistrongrc`, as well as the backup copies (in /etc/swanctl) swanctl.piStrongInstall and .pistrongrc.piStrongInstall.
+If you're using `pistrong` without a full InstallPiStrong install, use `InstallPiStrong postconf` which will create `/etc/swanctl/swanctl.conf` and `~/.pistrongrc`, as well as the backup copies (in /etc/swanctl) swanctl.piStrongInstall and .pistrongrc.piStrongInstall.
 This will also